Board of Trustees

 Patrick M. Kenney

-Patrick is the superintendent of Shenandoah National Park and Cedar Creek and Belle Grove National Historical Park.
-Kenney has served as the deputy superintendent of Yellowstone National Park since January 2017.
-He managed the operations of 2.2 million acres, a staff of approximately 800 and an annual base budget of $35 million.
-Prior to Yellowstone, he was named superintendent of Cape Lookout National Seashore in 2011.
-There he improved access to the park through the awarding of a ferry service contract, establishing two gateways and the opening of the Beaufort Visitor Information Center.
+Kenney previously held the position of deputy superintendent at Yellowstone National Park beginning in January 2017, where he managed the operations of 2.2 million acres, a staff of approximately 800, and an annual base budget of $35 million.
+Prior to Yellowstone, he served as superintendent of Cape Lookout National Seashore starting in 2011, where he enhanced public access by awarding a ferry service contract, establishing two gateway facilities, and opening the Beaufort Visitor Information Center.

 Allen L. Louderback

-J. Roderick O. Graves
+J. Roderick “Rod” O. Graves

-Colvin Gregg Ryan
+Colvin G. “Gregg” Ryan

-Keven Walker, Chief Executive Officer
+Keven M. Walker, Chief Executive Officer

 Keven is the Chief Executive Officer of the Shenandoah Valley Battlefields Foundation and came to the Foundation from Antietam National Battlefield, where he served for 11 years as a Ranger, a Cultural Resources Specialist, and the Acting Cultural Resource Program Manager.